Causal structure in spin-foams: Causality on the dual skeleton

 where $v_1$ and $v_2$ are the two end-points of $e$.
 The latter condition expresses the fact that an incoming edge, with respect to one vertex, is outgoing with respect to the other.

-\passage{Causal wedges}
+\subsection{Causal wedges}

 We have seen that the causality of $\Delta$ can be read on the edges of $\Delta^*_1$.
 Now we are going to show that it can also be read equivalently on the wedges of the dual 2-skeleton $\Delta^*_2$.
 To proceed, let's go back to the 4-simplicial complex $\Delta$.
 A pair $w=(t,\sigma)$ such that $t \in \sigma$ is called a \textit{wedge}.
 Given a wedge $w$, there exists exactly two tetrahedra $T_1,T_2 \in \sigma$ that share $t$, to which are associated the normals $N_1$ and $N_2$.
 The \textit{dihedral angle} of $w$ is defined as

-This definition is a natural extension of the notion of dihedral angle from euclidean to minkowskian geometry.
+This definition is a natural extension of the notion of dihedral angle from Euclidean to Minkowskian geometry.
 Its absolute value $|\theta_w|$ depends only on the absolute value of the scalar product $|N_1 \cdot N_2 |$ of the normals.
 On the other hand, its sign depends on if the relative time-orientation of the two normals

 When the normals are co-chronal (resp. anti-chronal), the wedge is said to be \textit{thick} (resp. \textit{thin}).
 At the level of the wedges, causality shows up as follows: a thick wedge encloses a time-like region, while a thin wedge encloses a space-like region (see fig. \ref{fig:wedge}).
 The thin/thick distinction provides an orientation of the wedges.
 However this orientation does not extend to triangles because several wedges of the same triangle may not have the same orientation.

 This notion translates easily on the dual complex.
 A pair of a face and a vertex $(f,v)$ with $f\in v$ defines a (dual) wedge on the 2-skeleton $\Delta^*_2$.
 There exists two unique edges $e_1$ and $e_2$ such that $e_1, e_2 \in f$ and $e_1, e_2 \in v$.
 The wedge is \textit{thick} if $e_1$ and $e_2$ are both incoming or both outgoing.
 It is \textit{thin} otherwise.
+Algebraically, the wedge orientation can be defined as